 The sale includes Woodlot Licence W1478 granting the owner exclusive rights to manage and harvest Crown timber within the woodlot licence area, with annual allowable cut of 930 m3 making a total of 4,650 m3 available to be cut at any time during the 5-year period starting in 2021.
 Currently there are some deferrals on cutting old growth timber in the woodlot which can be discussed with the Tenures Forester.

-This is a hunting property in serious mule deer country and other wildlife in the area includes big horn sheep, mountain goats, grizzly and black bears, wolves, cougar, grouse and chukars.
-Consult BC Hunting Regs for area 3-32.
+This is a hunting property in serious mule deer country and other wildlife in the area includes big horn sheep, mountain goats, grizzly and black bears, wolves, cougar, grouse and Chukars.
+Consult BC Hunting Regulations for area 3-32.

 The ranch is at the upper reaches of the Ponderosa Pine Region at about 3,200 ft elevation with juniper and sage with Douglas fir forest and good growing season for an excellent garden.

-Backing on to Crown land, bordering Nature Conservancy land and endless kilometers of backroads for driving and Crown land for riding this an outstanding outdoor adventure location.
+Backing on to Crown land, bordering Nature Conservancy land and endless kilometres of backroads for driving and Crown land for riding, this an outstanding outdoor adventure location.